 It's easy to rattle off the necessary and wide-ranging tasks that trees perform in urban areas.
 They're unarguably invaluable.

-Per Forest Service findings, five states are particularly bankable when it comes to the economic perks associated with urban trees.
+Five states are particularly bankable when it comes to the economic perks associated with urban trees, per the Forest Service's findings.
 Florida leads the way with roughly $2 billion in annual savings while California, Pennsylvania, New York and Ohio follow in the ballpark of $1 billion of value per year.
 This doesn't mean, however, that these states necessarily have the most urban trees.
 Georgia, for example, has more urban trees (372 million) than California (343 million) while North Carolina (320 million) and Texas (309 million) both have more urban trees than Pennsylvania, New York and Ohio.
 Florida, which indeed has the most urban trees with an estimated 407 million leafy specimens, remains the most valuable.

 Wait ... swampy, flat, hot and golf course-riddled Florida?

 Trees have long played a prominent role in the landscape of Florida's capital city.
-(Photo: Boston Public Library/flickr)
+(Photo: Boston Public Library [CC BY 2.0]/Flickr)

-It’s true.
+It's true.
 Florida has more urban trees than any other state.
 Florida's life-bettering verdant splendor is especially on full display in the northern half of the state.
-In fact, Tallahassee, which is currently in the process of developing an Urban Forest Master Plan, is among America's most tree-blessed cities with 55 percent total tree coverage — that’s the highest percentage of any comparable city.
-(Interestingly, Tallahassee’s arboreal claim to fame sprung from tragedy: In 1843, a catastrophic fire leveled large swaths of Florida’s capital city.
+In fact, Tallahassee is among America's most tree-blessed cities with 55 percent total tree coverage — that's the highest percentage of any comparable city.
+(Interestingly, Tallahassee's arboreal claim to fame sprung from tragedy: In 1843, a catastrophic fire leveled large swaths of Florida's capital city.
 In addition to fire safety, one of the top imperatives when rebuilding Tallahassee was not only replacing the urban canopy that was lost but adding to it.)

 Tree coverage crucial in expanding urban areas